jszychowskilaba/furniture-manufacturing/README.md

     }
     ```

-  - 404 No Found.
+  - 404 Not Found.
 (The material does not exist).
   - 401 Unauthorized.
 (Invalid authentication token).
 Response body with a JSON informative message.
   - 500 Internal Server Error.
 Response body with a JSON informative message.